maximnedelco/sales-data-analysis/README.md

-# sales-data-analysis
+# Sales Data Analysis

-A project for analyzing and sorting sales data.
+This project aims to analyze and sort sales data to provide actionable insights.